ghoshbishakh/osassignment2/assignment2.md

 These stats will take up `16 bytes` of storage at the beginning of the disk.

 Therefore, if we consider a disk of size `409600 bytes = (4KB x 100)`, the number of usable blocks will be `99`.
+Again, if we consider a disk of size `409616 bytes = (4KB x 100) + 16`, the number of usable blocks will be `100`.

 Implement the disk emulator functions as follows:

 #### `int create_disk(char *filename, int nbytes)`

 Creates a disk file of size `nbytes`.
 Initializes `disk_stat` struct with calculated number of blocks, and reads, writes as 0.
-Writes it to the befinning of the disk.
+Writes it to the beginning of the disk.
 Returns 0 if successful, -1 for error.
+The size of the disk file must be exactly nbytes.

 **CHECK**: Remember to close the file and free the memory for disk_stat